CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

     JSONB metadata
 }
 ```
-## Breakdown the FHIR bundle or HL7 message into the units the receiver is interested in
+## Potential Solution #2: Breakdown the FHIR bundle or HL7 message into the units the receiver is interested in

 ### Description